DTJF/cmakefbc/_2_Usage.md

 When shipping your project, the recipient needs the new CMake macros in order to manage your project.
-Since they do not come with the original
-\CMake install yet (effective 2015, Jan.), you have to include the macros to your project (as it is done in this package).
+Since they do not come with the original downstream \CMake install yet (effective 2016, Nov.), you have to include the macros to your project (as it is done in this package).

 Therefor just copy the folder `cmake` to the root directory of your project and add the following line at the beginning of your root